-- (5) Notice of an annual general meeting must be given in writing and sent to each member at the member's address or email, as appearing in the register of members, at least twenty-one (21) days before the date of the meeting. - (6) The business that may be transacted at an annual general meeting includes the following: - (a) confirming the minutes of the previous annual general meeting and any special general meetings held since the previous annual general meeting, - (b) receiving a report from the president on the association's activities during the previous financial year, - declaring the results of the election of office-bearers and ordinary executive committee members, (Note - this is to ensure the process of both electronic and traditional ballot paper process is managed according to the Constitution.) - (d) receiving and considering financial statements or reports required to be submitted to members of the association under the Act, - (e) appointing an auditor.
+- (4) An annual general meeting must be specified as that type of meeting in the notice convening it. - (5) Notice of an annual general meeting must be given in writing and sent to each member at the member's address or email, as appearing in the register of members, at least twenty-one (21) days before the date of the meeting. - (6) The business that may be transacted at an annual general meeting includes the following: - (a) confirming the minutes of the previous annual general meeting and any special general meetings held since the previous annual general meeting, - (b) receiving a report from the president on the association's activities during the previous financial year, - (c) declaring the results of the election of office-bearers and ordinary executive committee members, (Note - this is to ensure the process of both electronic and traditional ballot paper process is managed according to the Constitution.) - (d) receiving and considering financial statements or reports required to be submitted to members of the association under the Act. - (e) appointing an auditor.